CommunistMountain/SquareCruiser/README.md

 [Square A in Hangar](https://raw.githubusercontent.com/CommunistMountain/SquareCruiser/main/preview-images/SquareA%20Promo.png)

 Square A (Nausicaä): Weapon focus.
-"This ship is designed to burn enemy ships.
-Comes with a Cloaking system to buy time while arming the Fire Beam."
+"This ship is designed to burn enemy vessels.
+Comes with Cloaking to buy time while arming the Fire Beam."
 <table>
 	<tr>
 		<td>Crew</td>